 Then there’s this video of him earnestly covering Bob Dylan’s “Don’t Think Twice, It’s Alright.”

-It means something to me, after living 35 years of my life with a deep love for Bob Dylan’s music (I discovered him when I was 15-ish) that this frizzy-haired kid who would soon acquire copious face tattoos, chose this song.
-It made me love Joel, music, Bob Dylan, Post Malone, and the world in general.
-It was an angels singing, crying but not completely understanding why moment—existential, you might say.
+It means something to me, after living 35 years of my life with a deep love for Bob Dylan’s music that this frizzy-haired kid who would soon acquire copious face tattoos, chose this song.
+It made me feel all the love for Joel, music, Bob Dylan, Post Malone, and the world in general.
+It was an angels singing, crying but not completely understanding why moment.

 And then I discovered that one of my favorite artists and designers, April Rose of Rainbow Kimono, collaborated on creating a suit for “Posty.”